 Noise also offers a valuable set of guidelines for “decision hygiene” that can help reduce noise.
 “We chose this term because noise reduction, like health hygiene, is prevention against an unidentified enemy,” explain the authors.
 The guidelines include sequencing information, so that judges don’t leap to conclusions too early; aggregating multiple, independent judgments to capture the so-called wisdom of crowds; using shared scales to ground individual judgments; and breaking up complex judgments into more comprehensible components.

 Why do we resist efforts to reduce noise?
-KSS devote the final chapters of Noise to examining seven objections to decision hygiene, ranging from the expense of addressing noise to the squelching of individual prerogatives.
+The final chapters of Noise to examine seven objections to decision hygiene, ranging from the expense of addressing noise to the squelching of individual prerogatives.
 This extended show of objectivity notwithstanding, KSS sticks to the tune: “Our general conclusion is that even when the objections are given their due, noise reduction remains a worthy and even an urgent goal.”